 Includes \$35.0 million senior debt secured by a first mortgage and \$9.0 million subordinated debt.

-(5) The debt may be prepaid.
-If it is prepaid prior to August 2012, it is subject to a prepayment fee equal to the greater of (i) one percent of the outstanding principal amount or (ii) a yield maintenance premium determined as set forth in the deed
+(1)

+(6) (7) (8) The debt may be prepaid at par as of December 2005.

+The debt may be prepaid at par as of December 2005.
 The debt may be prepaid at par at any time except during certain days each month as specified in the loan agreement.
-We intend to repay the debt with the proceeds of this offering and, on a pro forma basis, \$4.5 million of borrowings under our credit facility.
+We intend to repay the debt with the proceeds of this offering.
 The debt allows for three one-year extensions provided that certain conditions are met.
 The debt allows for one 12-month extension provided that certain conditions are met.
 There is an accelerated amortization provision based on a predetermined formula of available cash flow.
 We have entered into an interest rate cap on this debt.
 Breakage fees may be payable if the debt is repaid.